ArraryChen/CUIS/README.txt

 Statistics
 -----------
-1. Raw data of CUIS
+Raw data of CUIS

-  - slight contains 200 degraded images
-  - general contains 600 degraded images
-  - severe contains 200 degraded images
+CUIS-slight：200 underwater images with slight degradation CUIS-medium：600 underwater images with medium degradation CUIS-severe：200 underwater images with severe degradation

-2. Enhanced data of CUIS
+Enhanced data of CUIS

-  - ccf contains 1000 enhanced images of CUIS dataset ranked by CCF metric
-  - nuiq contains 1000 enhanced images of CUIS dataset ranked by NUIQ metric

-3. Enhanced data of SAUD and UIEB

-  - SAUD-CCF contains 100 enhanced images of SAUD dataset ranked by CCF metric
-  - SAUD-NUIQ contains 100 enhanced images of SAUD dataset ranked by NUIQ metric
-  - UIEB-CCF contains 950 enhanced images of UIEB dataset ranked by CCF metric
-  - UIEB-NUIQ contains 950 enhanced images of UIEB dataset ranked by NUIQ metric
+CUIS-slight-CCF：200 restored images, each enhanced by the best of eleven methods (ranked by CCF metric) CUIS-medium-CCF：600 restored images, each enhanced by the best of eleven methods (ranked by CCF metric) CUIS-severe-CCF：200 restored images, each enhanced by the best of eleven methods (ranked by CCF metric)

+CUIS-slight-NUIQ：200 restored images, each enhanced by the best of eleven methods (ranked by NUIQ metric) CUIS-medium-NUIQ：600 restored images, each enhanced by the best of eleven methods (ranked by NUIQ metric) CUIS-severe-NUIQ：200 restored images, each enhanced by the best of eleven methods (ranked by NUIQ metric)

 --------------------------